Thunder Hold off Everblades for 2-1 Win

 Florida Everblades News Release

-WICHITA, KS - The Florida Everblades' road dominance came to an end as they fell short 2-1 against the Wichita Thunder in their first-ever meeting in franchise history at the INTRUST Bank Arena.
+WICHITA, KS - The Florida Everblades found themselves on the winning side as they evened this week's away series with a 2-1 win against the Wichita Thunder at the INTRUST Bank Arena.

-The opening period saw no scoring, as Florida and Wichita traded chances and finished even with nine shots a side.
+The Thunder started the first frame strong with a quick breakaway goal at 2:52 from Jake Wahlin.
+This goal was scored on Wichita's first shot on goal of the night.
+As the only goal of the period, the two teams headed to the lockers 1-0.

-The Blades found the back of the net first in the second period after Reid Duke fired a shot from the top of the circle, capitalizing moments after Craig Needham won the face-off.
-Noah Beck brought the game back to an even score for the Thunder with only six and a half seconds left in the second.
+Despite multiple chances, neither team managed to find the back of the net to change the score, but the second period was packed with action, totaling 12 minutes in penalties.
+Florida outshot its opponent 27-18 by the end of the period.

 BLADES BITS